Promoting Volunteerism in Older Americans Act Programs

-Assist at group meal sites and delivering meals to home-bound seniors;
+- Assist at group meal sites and delivering meals to homebound older adults;

-- Escort and transport older persons to health care services;
+- Escort and transport older adults to health care services;

-- Repair and weatherize the homes of low-income and frail older persons;
+- Repair and weatherize the homes of low-income and frail older adults;

 - Counsel in a variety of areas including health, nutrition, legal matters, and financial concerns; and

-- Serve as nursing home ombudsmen to help ensure the safety and well-being of residents in long-term care facilities.
+- Serve as long-term care ombudsmen to help ensure the safety and well-being of residents in nursing homes, assisted living, and other facilities.